copitz/firemailer/README.md

 Sending an email
 ================

+Just push an [Nodemailer email object](https://nodemailer.com/message/) to the configured path.

 Assuming you set `config.firebase.path` to `"mails"` and the firemailer daemon is running, sending an email via firebase is as easy as: